-- 9. Maintain Continuity of Port Operations (MCPO) - a.
-ESF 1 Transportation - i.
-In coordination with Seaport Unified Command, maintain situational awareness on ongoing airport and seaport
+9. Maintain Continuity of Port Operations (MCPO)

+- In coordination with Seaport Unified Command, maintain situational awareness on ongoing airport and seaport response operations and the effects on the capability to move in response assets post-occurrence. - ii.
-- ii.
 In coordination with the Seaport Unified Command, A.B.
 Won Pat International Operations Division, procure required airport and seaport augmentation personnel and assets to assist in restoration and operation of port facilities (e.g. MHE, MHE operators, crane operators, baggage/cargo handlers). - iii.
 Assist in determining prioritized cargo arrival at port facilities. - iv.
-Execute a transportation system to move response personnel and assets from the airport and seaport to required facilities, Federal Staging Area, Points of Distribution (PODs), and/or emergency shelters. - 10.
-Restore Power Initiative (RPI) - a.
-ESF 3 Public Works & Engineering - i.
-Coordinate for the deployment of available FEMA generators from DC Guam and/or DC Hawaii (based on generator type/kind/capability). - ii.
-Support GPA transportation requirements to move all powerrelated debris to a designated GPA site in order to facilitate reusing salvageable parts and materiel. - b.
-ESF 7 Resource Support - Source and contract for commercial transportation assets, and/or coordinate with Operations for mission assignment of DOD airlift, to transport off-island power restoration personnel and equipment assets to Guam. - Source and contract with commercial transportation assets, and/or coordinate with Operations for mission assignment of DOD airlift, to provide transportation for off-island generator assets. - iii.
-Source and lease available on-island and off-island generator assets (based on generator type/kind/capability). - c.
-ESF 10 Oil and Hazardous Material Response - i.
-Coordinate for areas to be utilized as hazardous material (HAZMAT) staging and disposal sites.
+Execute a transportation system to move response personnel and assets from the airport and seaport to required facilities, Federal Staging Area, Points of Distribution (PODs), and/or emergency shelters.

+- a.
+ESF 3 Public Works & Engineering - Coordinate for the deployment of available FEMA generators from DC Guam and/or DC Hawaii (based on generator type/kind/capability). - ii.
+Support GPA transportation requirements to move all powerrelated debris to a designated GPA site in order to facilitate reusing salvageable parts and materiel.

+b.
+ESF 7 - Resource Support

+- Source and contract for commercial transportation assets, and/or coordinate with Operations for mission assignment of DOD airlift, to transport off-island power restoration personnel and equipment assets to Guam. - Source and contract with commercial transportation assets, and/or coordinate with Operations for mission assignment of DOD airlift, to provide transportation for off-island generator assets.

+c.
+ESF 10 - Oil and Hazardous Material Response

-- ii.
-Coordinate for and distribute HAZMAT Personnel Protective Equipment (PPE) for use at HAZMAT staging and disposal sites. - d.
-ESF 12 Energy - Monitor and support the deployment of GPA assessment teams conducting damage assessments of the overall electrical power infrastructure and the electrical power availability, capabilities, and requirements at critical facilities. - ii.
+- Source, acquire, and contract areas to be utilized as hazardous material (HAZMAT) staging and disposal sites. - Source, acquire, and distribute HAZMAT Personnel Protective Equipment (PPE) for use at HAZMAT staging and disposal sites.

+d.
+ESF 12 - Energy

+- i.
+Monitor and support the deployment of GPA assessment teams conducting damage assessments of the overall electrical power infrastructure and the electrical power availability, capabilities, and requirements at critical facilities. - ii.
 Provide support to assist in the deployment of a USACE/249th Prime Power team. - iii.
-Support GPA asset replacement sourcing, acquisition, and transportation requirements to facilitate the timely repair and restoration of island-wide electrical power. - iv.
+Support GPA asset replacement sourcing, acquisition, and transportation requirements to facilitate the timely repair and restoration of island-wide electrical power.

+- iv.
 Monitor GPA's execution of emergency services/support contracts with on-island vendors to provide equipment and personnel to repair storm damage. - v.
 Assist in the mobilization and deployment of available GUNG generators (based on generator type/kind/capability). - vi.
 Coordinate for the deployment of available FEMA generators from DC Guam and/or DC Hawaii (based on generator type/kind/capability). - vii.
-Assist in the deployment of mission assigned, on-island DOD generators assets (based on generator type/kind/capability). - viii.
+Source and lease available on-island and off-island generator assets (based on generator type/kind/capability). - viii.
+Assist in the deployment of mission assigned, on-island DOD generators assets (based on generator type/kind/capability). - ix.
 Support GPA transportation requirements to move all powerrelated debris to a designated GPA site in order to facilitate reusing salvageable parts and materiel. - e.
 ESF 13 Public Safety and Security

-Coordinate for security personnel to provide security at HAZMAT staging and disposal sites.
+Source, acquire, and contract security personnel to provide security at HAZMAT staging and disposal sites.
 (Note: Security can be provided by GUNG personnel assets, the Guam Police Department [GPD], or contracted private security personnel).

-E. PHASE 3 - POST-INCIDENT (RECOVERY AND MITIGATION)
+E. Phase 3 - Post-Incident (Recovery and Mitigation)